Free-form Design of Discrete Architectural Surfaces by use of Circle Packing: Implementation of our method

+where $\hat{v}_i$ is the vertex coordinate of the initial design and $\lambda_r\ge 0$ is the hyper-parameter.
+This regularisation term encourages the final design stay close to the initial one.
+More generally, we can combine the boundary constraint term and the regularisation term into a single weighted sum of the form $\sum_{i\in \mathcal{V}} w_i |v_i-\bar{v}_i|^2$, where $\bar{v}_i$ is the target coordinate and $w_i\ge 0$ is the weight for each vertex.

-If an initial design is given as an embedded mesh, its vertex positions are used as the initial solution for the optimisation problem \eqref{Eq:opt1}.
+The vertex positions of the initial design are used as the initial solution for the optimisation problem \eqref{Eq:opt1}.
 Note that finding an embedding which realises the specified metric is not convex, and there can be multiple global minima, as is seen in \reffig{Fig:house}.
-In this case, the choice of an initial solution affects the final solution.
+In this case, the choice of an initial solution affects the final solution. { This problem can be mitigated to some extent by regularising the optimisation by adding, for example, the Laplacian smoothing term to the target function \cite{nealen}. }

 There exists a metric for a mesh with a conformal structure which realises the specified Gaussian curvature if and only if \eqref{Eq:gauss-bonnet} and \eqref{Eq:admissible} are satisfied.
 Furthermore, when such a metric exists, it is unique up to a uniform scaling.
 However, there may not exist an embedding which realises the metric~\cite{Erdos80}.
 Also, there can be multiple non-congruent embeddings which realise the metric.
 Therefore, the metric optimisation is theoretically more troublesome, and this part is separated from the whole procedure in our scheme.